• Skip to primary navigation

 Driving from Guanacaste to Monteverde – Route 145 (Las Juntas)

-If you are driving from Guanacaste (Liberia, Tamarindo, Playas del Coco, Samara, Gulf of Papagayo, Conchal) to Monteverde, then the closest route is Route 145, Las Juntas.
 It takes around 3.5 hours with a mix of gravel and concrete roads.
 Route 145 is very narrow and windy.
 Below are the road conditions for Route 145.

 Las Juntas Road Conditions Route 145

-This route is very narrow, curvy and windy with concrete and gravel roads.
+This route is narrow, curvy and windy with concrete and gravel roads.
 It goes from gravel to concrete many times throughout the entire route.
 Trailer trucks, public buses and shuttles use this route.

 Coming from Guanacaste, Las Juntas is the turn off a couple kilometers (~1 mile) after the Restaurant Tres Hermanas (where the big bull is) at the Limonal Plaza.
 Turn left.